gakhov/pdsa/docs/rank/qdigest.rst

 .. warning::

-    While we can't say exactly which elements in the q-digest, (because the compression is a lossy operation), it's still possible to say how many in total elements were added.
+    While we can't say exactly which elements are in the q-digest, (because the compression is a lossy operation), it's still possible to say how many in total elements were added.